Make a complaint against the Central Bank of Ireland or one of our Regulatory Decisions

 The Central Bank is committed to ensuring that our staff treat you with respect and courtesy at all times and we will endeavour to make sure that the appropriate person deals with your request when you contact us.
 In return, we expect that you treat our staff with courtesy and respect.

-As stated in the Central Bank's Customer Charter, should you have any concerns about the services you have received or the manner in which the organisation has dealt with you, you may wish to lodge a complaint with us.
-We have a Complaints Procedure for this purpose.
-If your complaint is to be dealt with under this Complaints Procedure, it must:
+The Central Bank has a Customer Charter, which sets out the type and levels of services customers can expect when dealing with the various public services offered by the Central Bank.
+As stated in our Customer Charter should you have any concerns about the services you have received or the manner in which the organisation has dealt with you, you may wish to lodge a complaint with us under our Complaints Handling Procedure.

-This procedure will not investigate complaints about regulated financial services firms.
-Read about how to make a complaint against a Financial Service Provider.
+While this procedure will not investigate complaints about regulated financial services providers, please view how to make a complaint against a Financial Service Provider for further information.

 How to make a complaint against the Central Bank